PatrickJYKang/Random-Python-Test-Game/README.md

  # It's a work in progress
  It does not work, and if you try to play it it will annoy you

+ # How to play
+ ## Windows or Mac
+ Download the latest version of python from python.org, then open the file, then press F5
+ ## Linux
+ Copy the path to the file and run this in the terminal `python3 <path to file without these brackets>`